VkumarStack/CS_131_Notes/Lectures/Data_Palooza.md

   - Since garbage collection can occur at any time (or not even at all due to it only occurring because of *memory pressure*), finalizers are *non-deterministic* - one cannot predict when or if a finalizer will run
 - **Manual disposal** methods involve the programmer explicitly adding a disposal method for an object and updating their code to *explicitly call* it to force the disposal of resources - this is like a manually invoked destructor
   - This allows a *guaranteed way* to free non-memory resources, with the cost that it *must be manually called*
+## Mutability / Immutability
+- Immutability is the property that a variable/value/object is *read-only*, meaning it cannot be changed once initialized
+  - Whenever a value must be modified, a *new object* is constructed with changes, based on the original value
+- Approaches:
+  - **Class Immutability**: The programmer can designate that *all objects of a class* are immutable after construction
+    - This is different from languages that allow *some objects* to be immutable (object immutability)
+    -     def main(): # Python
+            s = "Hello!" # Python strings are class immutable s[0] = 'J' # Error raised
+  - **Object Immutability**: The programmer can designate *some objects* of a particular class as immutable
+    -     int main() {
+            Nerd j("Joe", 200); // mutable
+            const Nerd n("Carey", 100); // immutable
+            n.setIQ(120)l // Error raised
+          }
+  - **Assignability Immutability**: The programmer can designate that a *variable* may not be reassigned to a new value, but *mutations* can still be made to the original referred-to object
+    -     public static void someFunc() {
+            final Nerd n = Nerd("Carey", 100);
+            n = Nerd("Joe", 200); // Error raised
+            n.setIQ(120); // No error raised
+          }
+  - **Reference Immutability**: The programmer can prevent a *mutable object* from being mutated via a reference that's marked as immuatble
+    -     void examine(const Nerd& n); // Ensures n is not changed int main() {
+            Nerd j("Joe", 200);
+            examine(j);
+          }
+- Immutability is useful because it can:
+  - Eliminate *aliasing bugs*: In $f(x, x)$, if $f$ cannot modify $x$ then there are no aliasing bugs
+  - Reduce *multithreading bugs* - this eliminates many race conditions
+  - Eliminate identity variability bugs
+  - Eliminate temporal coupling bugs
+  - Eliminate side effects
+  - Make testing easier
+  - Enable easy caching
+  - Enable runtime optimizations
+  - Ensure atomicity of failure
+# Data Function Palooza
+## Variable Binding and Parameter Passing Semantics
+- **Binding semantics** is the term used to describe the different ways a language associates a *variable name* with the actual *storage* that holds their values
+  - **Value Semantics**: A variable name is *directly bound* to the storage that holds the value (e.g. C, C++)
+    -     int main() {
+            int x = 5;
+          }
+      - In memory: `x:5`
+  - **Reference Semantics**: A variable name is directly bound to another variable's storage, like an alias (e.g. C++)
+    -     int main() {
+            int x = 5;
+            int &r = x;
+          }
+      - In memory: `x, r: 5`
+  - **Object Reference Semantics**: A variable name is bound to a *pointer* that points to an object/value (e.g. Python)
+    -     def main():
+            x = 5
+      - In memory: `x: ptr -> 5`
+  - **Name/Need Semantics**: A variable name is bound to a *pointer* that points to an *expression graph* that can be evaluated to get a value (e.g. Haskell)
+    -     main = do
+            let n = 2*10
+            let x = 5*n +3
+      - In memory: `n: 2 * 10`, `x: 5*n+3`
+- **Parameter passing semantics** are related to binding semantics
+  - **Value Semantics** (Pass by Value/Copy): The formal parameter gets a distinct copy of the argument's value
+  - **Reference Semantics** (Pass by Reference): The formal parameter is bound to the argument's storage, like an alias
+  - **Object Reference Semantics** (Pass by Object Reference / Pointer): The formal parameter is a *pointer* that points to the argument object
+  - **Name/Need Semantics** (Pass by Name / Need): The formal parameter is a *pointer* that points to an expression graph
+### Value Semantics
+- Every variable name is directly bound to *storage on the stack* that holds the variable's value
+  - On an initial binding, a memory cell is allocated (associated with the name) and the source expression is evaluated and *copied* into this cell
+  - If reassignment is performed, then the memory cell is updated with a *copy* of the new source expression
+- Since every variable has its own separate storage, the assignment or mutation of *one variable* does not affect the others
+### Reference Semantics
+- A reference variable acts as an *alias* for an existing variable, allowing you to access or modify the original value through that alias
+- Example:
+  -     int main() {
+          string s1 = "abc";
+          string &r1 = s1;
+          // This will change s1 as well r1 = "def";
+        }
+- Example:
+  -     void foo(string &r2) {
+          r2.append("!");
+        }

+        int main() {
+          string s1 = "abc";
+          // s1 will change to  "abc!"
+          foo(s1);
+        }
+- Since there is aliasing, assignment (update) *and* mutation both change the referred-to variable
+### Object Reference Semantics
+- A variable name is bound to a *pointer* that points to a separate object or value
+  - In languages that implement object reference semantics, equality can be done either via **object identity** which is based on pointer comparisons or via **object equality** which is based on equivalent logical values
+    - Python allows for both: `a is b` is based on identity whereas `a == b` is based on value
+      - Custom classes must implement `__eq__(self, other)` to support equality based on value
+- Example:
+  -     def main
+          s1 = "abc"
+          s2 = s1
+          // Creates a new pointer
+          // s1 is unchanged
+          s2 = "def"
+- Example:
+  -     def foo(s3)
+          // Mutating methods change original (note this is Ruby, not Python) s2.concat("!")
+          // Reassignment does not - s3 is local
+          s2 = "def"
+        end

+        def main
+          s1 = "abc"
+          // s1 becomes "abc!"
+          foo(s1)
+        end
+- Due to the nature of pointers, assignment (update) *does not mutate* the original, but mutation (via methods) *does mutate* the original
+- Object reference semantics is dominant in industry (Javascript, Python, C#, etc.)
+### Aliasing
+- In Reference or Object Reference Semantics, **aliasing** occurs when two parameters to a function unknowingly refer to the same value and the function modifies it, which can cause very subtle and difficult-to-find bugs
+  - This can be avoided by returning *new objects* instead of mutating passed-in objects
+- Example:
+  -     void filter(set<int> &in, set<int> out) {
+          out.clear();
+          for (auto x: in)
+            if (isprime(x)) out.insert(x);
+        }

+        int main() {
+          set<int> a;
+          ... // fill up a with #s
+          // This is wrong behavior because 'a' is
+          // cleared out at the beginning of filter filter(a, a);
+        }
+### Name and Need Semantics
+- In **name semantics**, each variable name is equivalent of an expression graph which, once evaluated, yields the final value of the variable
+  - When the  variable's value is needed, the expression represented by the graph is *lazily evaluated* and a value is produced
+  - In implementations, expression graphs are usually implemented using lambda functions
+- Example:
+  -     main = do
+          let x = 5
+          let y = 3 + x
+          let z = y^2 + 7
+          print z
+          print z
+  - Activation Record: `x: 5`, `y: 3+x` (has a pointer to `x`), `z: (y)^2 + 7`
+    - These are evaluated *only* when we need a result (e.g. for printing or for branching), so `z` is evaluated when we need to print it, and this evaluates all dependent nodes (so it evaluates `y`, which evaluates `x`)
+  - In name semantics, expressions are *fully re-evaluated* whenever needed again (so the second `print z` results in the entire expression being computed again)
+    - This is inefficient
+- **Need semantics** is identical to name semantics *except* the language *memoizes* the result of each evaluation to eliminate redundant computations
+  - In the previous example, once `z` is evaluated via the first `print z` statement, it is cached and there is no need to recompute the result for the second `print z` statement
+- Because of how name and need semantics is inherently *lazy*, expressions can *never be evaluated*
+  - A print statement, for example, could never be executed if normally it should due to laziness.
+The print statements can also be *out of order*
+  - Example: This language has *need* semantics
+    -     object Main extends App {
+            def f(): Int = {
+              println("Getting the value of x now!")
+              1 // Returns 1
+            }

+            lazy val x = f()
+            lazy val y = 3 + x
+            lazy val z = y * y + 2
+            println("About to print!")
+            println(z)
+            println(z)
+          }
+      - Output is: `About to print!`, `Getting the value of x now!`, `18`, `18`
+        - All of the `lazy` variables have their computations deferred until actually needed
+        - This implies that `Getting the value of x now!` print occurs *after* the `About to print!` print (specifically, it occurs when we try to print `z` because `z` requires `y` which requires `x`)
+    - If there were *name* semantics, then some prints would be repeated (specifically, because `z` is required *twice*, `x` is recomputed twice)
+      - `About to print!`, `Getting the value of x now!`, `Getting the value of x now!`, `18`, `18`